 As humans, we tend to have inflated egos.
 We like to think weāre too smart to fall for a scam and that we can recognize evil.

-But then we start justifying things in our own minds.
+But then we start justifying things in our minds.
 We stop seeing lions as deadly predators and think we can make them our pets.
 We stop seeing them for who and what they are.
 And when they strike to kill us, weāre shocked.

 As Christians, we have to remember that lions are always lions.